 Elderberry can increase the production of pro-inflammatory cytokines, which may be associated with a cytokine reaction and severe complications.
-But, elderberry has never explicitly been associated with a cytokine storm nor causing any problems with immune function.
+However, elderberry has never explicitly been associated with a cytokine storm nor caused any problems with immune function.

 How Elderberry Behaves When You’re Not Sick